Given the Choice of Experiencing Pain and Nothing, I Would choose Pain. W. Faulkner

 I was counting on the heat, humidity, and farm labor that I endured in Mississippi to give me an edge in U. S. Army Basic Combat Training (BCT), in the especially hot summer of 1966, at Ft.
 Gordon, near Augusta, Georgia.

-During the eight weeks of intense training at the 56,000 acre post, some GIs were seriously injured, and two recruits from our Battalion, of about 1,000, died from heat heatstroke.
-Around the time of these deaths (July 25, 1966) temperature in Augusta, was a genuine 98 degrees and the humidity, 100 percent!
+During the eight weeks of intense training at the 56,000 acre post, some GIs were seriously injured, and two recruits from our Battalion, of about 1,000, died from heatstroke.
+Around the time of these deaths (July 25, 1966) it was officially 98 degrees in Augusta, and the humidity, 100 percent!
 There was absolutely no pause in our training, no break from the stifling heat and humidity.

 Our training company was made up of draftees and volunteers.
 About half of our group were so-called minorities, from the poorer areas in and around New York City.
 The rest of the recruits were mostly Caucasian, and came from rural and poor regions of the South.
 A few from both groups had chosen the Army over Jail after a Judge had given them one of the two choices.

-In the Mid-1960s, U. S. Army Drill Instructors (DIs) could and did treat trainees virtually any way they pleased: Loud, Vulgar, and occasionally Physical.
+In the Mid-1960s, U. S. Army Drill Sergeants (DSs) could and did treat trainees virtually any way they pleased: Loud, Vulgar, and occasionally Physical.
 Although I was in good shape, I quickly learned that BCT required more than brawn.
 I also had to appease and maneuver in the virtual minefield around Staff Sgt.
-Hicks, one of my snarky and callous Drill Instructors.
+Hicks, one of my snarky and callous Drill Sergeants.